How to add bells and whistles to your show

 If you’re using sound effects don’t overdo it or drop them in for no reason because they can be irritating if they sound gratuitous.

-If you’re using audio from TV, film or online videos you also need to be careful.
+And, if you’re using audio from television, film or online videos you need to be careful.

 Got a burning question you’d like answered on the podcast?
 Send me an email.